-Eduardo Juan Made in Austria bisque Doll (porcelain) and body of old composition.
+Eduardo Juan Made in Austria bisque Doll (porcelain) with a body of old composition.

 Wig is made of natural and modern hair.
-Original eyes are glass and fixed. .
+Original eyes are glass and fixed.
 It measures about 51 cm.
-The dress and underwear made to measure following the old models.
+The dress and underwear were made to measure, following the old models.

 On the back of the head it is marked with a number 1904 and Eduardo Juan Made in Austria, mold nº8.
-Doll attributed to the Aich-Menzel brand from Austria.
+The Doll is attributed to the Aich-Menzel brand from Austria.

 1918 is also when the company began producing biscuit-headed dolls, most with composition bodies.